Calculate the shipping cost at checkout based on a product's size and weight, and the real time rates for USPS, UPS, and FedEx.

-You'll see an error if a custom container is larger than the package sizes offered by your carrier.
-For tips on shipping oversized items, see Selling large or heavy products.
+An error message might appear if a custom container is larger than the package sizes offered by your carrier.
+For tips on shipping oversized items, visit Selling large or heavy products.

 How rates appear at checkout

-On the checkout page, shipping options will appear after a customer enters their address.
+On the checkout page, shipping options appear after a customer enters their address.
 The prices are calculated based on how the items in their order will be packaged (based on weight and dimensions) and their shipping address.
-If there are multiple options, customers can compare and select from them.
+If there are multiple options, customers can compare and choose from them.

 Run test orders to check rates and packaging